XiangpengHao/cxx-cmake-example/README.md

 # CXX with CMake build system
 ![CXX CMake CI](https://github.com/XiangpengHao/cxx-cmake-example/workflows/CXX%20CMake%20CI/badge.svg)

+Update 1-16-2022: I added a dockerfile to help people reproducing the results reported here.

 This is an example repo to setup [cxx](https://github.com/dtolnay/cxx) with the cmake build system.

 The official [demo](https://github.com/dtolnay/cxx/tree/master/demo) used `cargo` to orchestrate the two build systems and place the `main` function inside the rust project.